mulieriq/Erlang/README.md

 Quick Start On Erlang

-> Trying Something Is not bad.
+> Trying Something New Is not bad.

 ### Sample Erlang Code
 ```erlang